-&lt;sup>24 CAC/GL 82-2013.
+&lt;sup>25 CAC/GL 82-2013.

-these measures are negotiated based on agreements at bilateral or multi-lateral levels.
+and ISPM 1 includes principles on equivalence.
+In the case of the IPPC, equivalence is managed at the level of application of phytosanitary measures.
+These measures are applied as single measures, combined measures, or as a package of measures in systems approaches.
+Most of these measures are negotiated based on agreements at bilateral or multi-lateral levels.
 The study seeks to provide a clearer picture of the importance and frequency of the use of this concept and recognition of the IPPC's application of the concept.